merge-api/merge-ats-python/docs/ApplicationsApi.md

     current_stage_id = "current_stage_id_example" # str | If provided, will only return applications at this interview stage. (optional) cursor = "cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw" # str | The pagination cursor value. (optional)
     expand = "candidate,job,credited_to,current_stage,reject_reason" # str | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces. (optional) include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) job_id = "job_id_example" # str | If provided, will only return applications for this job. (optional) modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified after this datetime. (optional)
+Multiple relation names should be comma separated without spaces. (optional) include_deleted_data = True # bool | Whether to include data that was marked as deleted by third party webhooks. (optional) include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) job_id = "job_id_example" # str | If provided, will only return applications for this job. (optional) modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified after this datetime. (optional)